-Sadly ,in this new era of Americanisation and EDM you're as likely to hear this being shouted over the PA at a fairground ride as you are at a DJ set.
+Sadly, in this new era of Americanisation and EDM you're as likely to hear this being shouted over the PA at a fairground ride as you are at a DJ set.

-The Prophet finds this embarrassing, and feels sorry for you as a fan, if you think this improves the atmosphere at an electronic music event.
+The Prophet finds this embarrassing and feels sorry for you as a fan if you think this improves the atmosphere at an electronic music event.

-In the Prophet's opinion, it devalues the music being played during the set, because surely if the music is of such high quality, then there should be no need for gimmicks, no overbearing voice over, and no ridiculous sound effects added to the DJ set.
+In the Prophet's opinion, it devalues the music being played during the set, because surely if the music is of such high quality, then there should be no need for gimmicks, no overbearing voiceover, and no ridiculous sound effects added to the DJ set.

 Say what you want about your opinion, which The Prophet has previously stated, he doesn't respect even slightly, but a DJ set used to be solely about the music.
 DJs earned their respect for the quality of their song choices and their ability to mix, suddenly it's about who can clamber highest and jump the longest on their multi-million pound DJ equipment.

-How can a crowd really judge you on your talent, if the only talent you seen to possess is the ability to divert everybody's attention away from your set and directly onto you repeating the same overbearing statements, for almost the entire time you're on stage?
+How can a crowd really judge you on your talent, if the only talent you seem to possess is the ability to divert everybody's attention away from your set and directly onto you repeating the same overbearing statements, for almost the entire time you're on stage?

-The value of the music we love and the industry we live for is being diminished because the attention span of the average raver has shrunk smaller than their seven second Snapchat stories.
+The value of the music we love and the industry we live for is being diminished because the attention span of the average raver has shrunk smaller than their seven-second Snapchat stories.

 (This is what you look like a DJ turned hype man)